keyboard_arrow_up

 Radiation

-The movement of electromagnetic energy in the form of particles, rays or waves.
+The movement of electromagnetic energy in the form of particles, rays, or waves.

 Radio Frequency

-Low frequencies of electromagnetic radiation used for communications.
+A low-frequency range of electromagnetic radiation used for communications.

 RFI (Radio Frequency Interference)